top of page

 • Review drafts for clarity, usefulness, ethics/safety.

-• Convene briefings, roundtables, and guest sessions to help build the community spirit and
+• Convene briefings, roundtables, and guest sessions to help build the community spirit.

 What we publish